-PRDOH standards for cost or price analysis are outlined in the PRDOH Procurement Manual for the CDBG-DR Program258.
-The procuring entity shall require assurance that, before entering into a contract, a contract modification, or a change order, the cost or price is reasonable.
+PRDOH standards for cost or price analysis are outlined in the PRDOH Procurement Manual for the CDBG-DR Program.262-263 The procuring entity shall require assurance that, before entering into a contract, a contract modification, or a change order, the cost or price is reasonable.
 The method and degree of cost or price analysis shall depend on particular facts of each procurement process, but as a starting point, the procuring entity must complete an independent cost estimate for the work to be completed.
 Documentation associated with the elements used in the evaluation of cost or price will be maintained in the file.
-To determine cost reasonableness, a two-step process must be dr/?ind=1599769906755&filename=1599769900wpdm_Proc%20Manual%20v2%20SPA.pdf&wpdmdl=11567&refresh=5f7df7 d3b65561602090963 (Spanish).
+To determine cost reasonableness, a two-step process must be undertaken during the procurement: The term cost reasonableness is defined in 2 C.F.R. § 200.404, not to be confused with the terms cost or price.